 Sight-Size is simply one-to-one.

-Arranging their drawing, painting, and even sculpture setups in Sight-Size is quite common in contemporary ateliers.
+Sight-Size is quite simple.
+In fact, there are only 3 keys to it.
+That simplicity is one of the reasons why arranging their drawing, painting, and even sculpture setups in Sight-Size is common in contemporary ateliers.
 And the practice is not limited to instruction, for many hobbyists and professional artists use Sight-Size in their work.

 What is Sight-Size?

 Sight-Size is simply an arrangement of the artist, subject and artwork that allows the artist to see their subject and artwork one-to-one.
 If you’ve arrived here via the site’s about page, you’ve read that before.

 Sight-Size is an arrangement of the artist, their subject and their artwork that allows the artist to see the subject and artwork visually one-to-one.

 Nevertheless, let’s break the definition down a little bit.
 On the site’s homepage I show the Elements of Sight-Size three-step diagram.

 When your subject and artwork are visually side-by-side in Sight-Size, from the proper vantage point you can see both in one glance and in a one-to-one relationship.